joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 |         2 | Grilled Cheese | Delicious Cheese Sandwich | 2         |             6 | 2      |

-Now, we want to filter this table out by only getting the ingredient_id when the recipie_name is "Tomato Soup":
+Now, we want to filter this table out by only getting the ingredient_id when the recipe_name is "Tomato Soup":

 ```sql
 SELECT recipe_ingredients.ingredient_id